+Requirement R1.4 is intended to provide consistency in the planning and operating practices for evaluation of the reliability of the BES.

-A statement that the assumptions and criteria used to calculate PTC are as or more restrictive than the assumptions and criteria used to operate and plan the system.
+A statement that the assumptions and criteria used to calculate PTC are as or more limiting than the assumptions and criteria used in the operating horizon.

-This is intended to provide consistency in the planning and operating practices for the scenario is being evaluated.
-For example, if a N-1-1 contingency is being evaluated and normal planning practice is to allow for use of DSM to meet performance requirements, then the PTC calculation should also allow for use of DSM.
+For example, if a N-1-1 contingency is being evaluated and normal operating and planning practice is to allow for use of Demand Side Management (DSM) to meet performance requirements, then the PTC calculation should also allow for use of DSM.

+The application of FAC-013-2 will provide PTC values that are an indicator of the robustness of the future transmission system and facilitate communication between adjacent Planning Coordinators.
+It will result in meeting FERC's concerns regarding transfer capability in the planning horizon and provide important information that Planning Coordinators will be able to apply in their efforts to reliably plan the BES.